 Give Libreture a try

-Libreture was built by a reader for readers.
+Libreture is built by readers for readers.
 Privacy and security are both important to me, and with that comes your data safety.
 Unlike Goodreads, your data stays with us.
 You and your books are safe with Libreture.

-The idea behind Libreture was to create an online library of ebooks that supported the independent book industry – publishers, authors and readers.
+The idea behind Libreture is to create an online library of ebooks that supports the independent book industry – publishers, authors and readers.
 It’s sustainable, ethical and fairly priced.

 Join Libreture now and give the free account a spin.
-If you like it and you get it, please let your reading friends know about it!
+If you like it, let your reading friends know!
 There’s so much more to reading than Goodreads.